 How to Build a Resume in 7 Easy Steps

-Tips for Building an Interview-Winning Resume
+Tips for Creating an Interview-Winning Resume

 Creating a resume can be challenging when you start thinking about all the information you need to share with prospective employers.
-Your employment history, educational background, skills, and qualifications need to be presented in a way that will help you get picked for a job interview.
+Your employment history, educational background, skills, and qualifications need to be presented in a way that will help you get selected for a job interview.
 Rather than a simple list of the jobs you have held, it’s important to include information specific to the positions for which you're applying.

 What’s the easiest way to write a resume?
 If you look at resume building as a step-by-step process, it will be easier to do and much less overwhelming.
 Once you’ve created your first resume or refreshed your old one, you can simply tweak it to match it up with a job when you’re applying for an open position.